 Sam Hawgood, MBBS, is the Chancellor and the Arthur and Toni Rembe Rock Distinguished Professor at the University of California, San Francisco (UCSF).

-Hawgood was dean of the UCSF School of Medicine and vice chancellor for medical affairs from 2009–2014, after assuming the role of interim dean in December of 2007.
+Hawgood was dean of the UCSF School of Medicine and vice chancellor for medical affairs from 2009 to 2014, after assuming the role of interim dean in December of 2007.
 His distinguished career at UCSF includes serving as chair of the Department of Pediatrics and associate director of the Cardiovascular Research Institute.

-Hawgood joined UCSF as a research fellow in 1982, and maintained his laboratory through 2015.
-His focus on the proteins associated with pulmonary surfactant led to a multi-disciplinary Program Project Grant from the National Heart, Lung and Blood Institute, which supported his work continuously and gained him an international reputation in neonatology research.
+Hawgood joined UCSF as a research fellow in 1982 and was active in research until 2015.
+His focus on the proteins associated with pulmonary surfactant gained him an international reputation in neonatology research.

-Numerous organizations and publications have recognized Hawgood’s scientific contributions.
-Hawgood is a member of the American Academy of Pediatrics and the American Association of Physicians, and in 2010 was elected to the Institute of Medicine (IOM), part of the National Academy of Sciences.
+Hawgood is a member of the American Academy of Pediatrics, the American Association of Physicians, and the National Academy of Medicine, part of the National Academy of Sciences.

-Hawgood maintained an active presence in clinical medicine, including serving first as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital, prior to becoming dean.
-From 2004 through 2014 he was also president of the UCSF Medical Group, the faculty association that represents more than 1,800 physicians.
+Hawgood maintained an active presence in clinical medicine for almost thirty years including serving first as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital prior to becoming dean.
+He was also president of the UCSF Medical Group, the faculty association that represents more than 1,800 physicians.

-As dean of the School of Medicine, he oversaw an organization with an operating budget of more than $1.7 billion, nearly 8,000 faculty and staff, and approximately 3,655 medical and graduate students, residents, fellows, and postdoctoral scholars.
+As dean of the School of Medicine, he oversaw an organization with nearly 8,000 faculty and staff, and approximately 3,655 medical and graduate students, residents, fellows, and postdoctoral scholars.

 The school’s clinical faculty is renowned for world-class medical care through its practice in the top-ranked UCSF Medical Center, UCSF Benioff Children’s Hospital, Langley Porter Psychiatric Institute, Zuckerberg San Francisco General Hospital and Trauma Center, and the San Francisco Veterans’ Administration Medical Center.

 A native of Australia, Hawgood graduated medical school with First Class Honors from the University of Queensland in Brisbane.
-He trained in pediatrics as a resident, followed by specialization in neonatology.
+He trained in pediatrics as a resident, followed by specialization in neonatology as a fellow.